wp-plugins/siteorigin-panels/readme.txt

 == Changelog ==

+= 1.3.7.1 =
+* A small fix to remove error notices in a fairly common situation.

 = 1.3.7 =
 * Fixed issue with pagination for a post loop on custom home page.
 * Improved ways that a theme can add custom PB element styles.